CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

 Be aware that when a Jetson Orin developer kit is powered down, it seems to forget what USB devices are attached to it.
 Consider that after a powerup, you always have to remove and re-insert the USB cables for the webcam and speakers to make these devices re-recognised as being attached.

 ## 1) ORIN - JETSON ORIN DEVELOPER KIT SETUP - PART1 - (Physical and software setup)
-   - Use the Jetson SDK Manager software to flash the NVME drive with Jetson software as per here
+   - In your Ubuntu desktop, execute the Jetson SDK Manager software to flash the Jetson Orin nano as per here.
+N.B.
+Be aware, the steps below refer to the use of a NVME drive with no SD card installed.
      - https://www.youtube.com/watch?v=Ucg5Zqm9ZMk&t
    - Here are some notes of the actions that worked for me, based on the video above with the actions listed in sequence, but grouped by the device you need to progress the actions on
      - Ubuntu Desktop